A new kind of collaboration in the U.S. that accepts all-plastic for recycling

 Houston Recycling Collaboration

 Traditionally, plastics that enter the recycling streams have been processed through mechanical methods.
-Although this has resulted in thousands of tons of plastics per year being recycled, it represents less than 10%* of plastics produced, with the rest going to landfills, waste-to-energy, or the environment.
+Although this has resulted in thousands of tons of plastics per year being recycled, it represents less than 10%* of plastics produced, with the rest going to landfill, incineration, or the environment.

-Both advanced and mechanical recycling processes are vital to keeping plastic out of the environment and landfills.
-Mechanical recycling is efficient for clean, well-sorted plastics like water bottles and milk jugs made from one type of plastic material, while advanced recycling accepts and processes a wider range of plastics to be converted into brand-new products.
+Both advanced and mechanical recycling processes are vital to putting plastic on a recycling pathway.
+Mechanical recycling is efficient for clean, well-sorted plastics like water bottles and milk jugs made from one type of plastic material, while advanced recycling accepts and processes a wider range of plastics to be converted into brand-new materials.

-Leveraging new technologies to accept, analyze and process a wider diversity of waste plastics based on their composition and sorting them according to customer specifications for their highest and best reuse allows difficult-to-recycle plastics to be building blocks for making new, virgin-quality products.
+Leveraging new technologies enables the acceptance, analysis, and processing of a wider diversity of plastic waste.
+Based on their chemical composition, the plastic waste is sorted and custom compounded to meet customer specifications for its highest and best use.
+Difficult-to-recycle plastics can now become building blocks for making new, virgin-equivalent products.

-This all-plastic collection program is critical to accelerating a circular economy and one that will help us achieve our mission of increasing plastic recycling rates from 10% to 90% worldwide.
+This all-plastic collection program powered by 10to90 is critical to accelerating a circular economy and one that will help us achieve our mission of increasing the recyclability of plastic from 10% to 90% .

 Frequently Asked Questions

-Find answers to some of the most Frequently Asked Questions about the Kingwood Plastic Recycling program.
+Find answers to some of the most Frequently Asked Questions about the all-plastics collection program.

 • Water bottles